mjlambiase/Fall21Python2_Maya/Final_project/README.md

 ## Other consiserations

-    - mental health
+    - Mental health
-    - drug crisis
+    - Drug crisis
-    - learning loss in children
+    - Learning loss in children
-    - missed vaccinations in children
+    - Missed vaccinations in children
-    - screening and treatment of other diseases
+    - Screening and treatment of other diseases
-    - weakened immune systems
+    - Weakened immune systems